Is Chocolate Bad for Dogs?

 Caffeine is the second-worst aspect of chocolate for dogs.
 The amount of caffeine in chocolate isn't likely to do too much damage to your dog, but the fact remains that they struggle to metabolize it.

 Your dog doesn't need a stimulant, either, especially when theobromine is already ramping up their heart rate and nervous system.
-Caffeine acts only to ramp up the risk for dogs, complementing the physiological risk factors that theobromine offers.
+Caffeine acts only to increase risk, compounding the physiological stress that theobromine causes.

 The combination of these two stimulants creates a difficult-to-metabolize cocktail that ramps up a dog's system for hours and puts them at high risk for a variety of serious issues, especially if they're already facing a health condition.